 Health Clerk – Department of Defence

 This position within Robertson Health Centre is responsible for the oversight, supervision and training of all subordinate Health Clerks within ROBHC to ensure that all customer needs are met with regards to Defence policy, Medical and Staff-In-Confidence and Commercial-In-Confidence standards.
-The successful applicant will provide advice and support to other Defence Health Centres in the Darwin area and assist the Health Centre Manager with tasks associated with the day to day health administration management.
+The successful applicant will provide advice and support to other Defence Health Centres in the Darwin area and assist the Health Centre Manager with tasks associated the day-to-day administration.

 Manager Integrated Mental Health Team – SA Health

-The Manager is responsible for the management of the Integrated Mental Health Team, working closely with the Clinical Lead Psychiatrist and Hospital management.
-Responsibilities include leading and managing the activities of the Multidisciplinary Teams, practices and procedures, management of human resources in matters including recruitment, performance management and for supporting the training and professional development of clinical staff across Nursing, Allied Health, OPS support workers and Administration Officer staff.
+The Manager is responsible for managing the Integrated Mental Health Team, working closely with the Clinical Lead Psychiatrist and Hospital management.
+Responsibilities include leading and managing the activities of the Multidisciplinary Teams, practices and procedures, managing human resources in matters including recruitment, performance management and for supporting the training and professional development of clinical staff across Nursing, Allied Health, OPS support workers and Administration Officer staff.

 Medical Practice Manager – Comprehensive Family HealthCare